CITL Classroom (EWFM 379)

 CITL Digital Media Studio (EWFM 421 - South side of breezeway)

 The CITL Digital Media Studio consists of two wings.
 To the east is the studio area which houses resources for professional preparation of photographic materials, video recording including green-screen, audio recording, video editing, media duplication, teleconference and skype recording.
 This area and its resources are available to all members of the Lehigh community by appointment only and with the active involvement of professional staff. [more].

-The CITL Glassroom is a flexible teaching and presentation space that can be used in any of the following modes: (a) lecture/presentation for audiences of up to 36 using the two 90-inch displays that can present either a mirrored image or images from two different sources or (b) small group classroom or workshop space for up to 32 in which students work in small groups with wireless access to the two 90-inch displays on the side walls.
+The CITL Glassroom is a flexible teaching and presentation space that can be used in any of the following modes: (a) lecture/presentation for audiences of up to 36 using the two 90-inch displays that can present either a mirrored image or images from two different sources or (b) small group classroom or workshop space for up to 40 (up to 48 with less wiggle room)) in which students work in small groups with wireless access to the two 90-inch displays on the side walls.
 The front walls have whiteboard surfaces and the side glass walls can be written on with glass marker.
 The podium also includes an instructor station computer with touch-enabled smart display.
 CITL-supported classes and LTS/CITL workshops, seminars, and presentations will be held here.

 CITL Commons (EWFM 370)

 The CITL Commons is a place for one-to-one or small-group conversations, consultations, and conferences among faculty, students, TRAC Fellows, and staff.
 Tables that are not used for this purpose will be available for student study space.
 The Commons offers eight small tables with 32 chairs, a bar-height table with six chairs, soft seating for six, an 80” laptop-ready display for presentation, a digital bulletin board, and public-site printer.
 The Commons tables can be reserved by TRAC fellows and CITL staff, and the whole space will be used for occasional CITL events of up to 50 people.